run-ai/docs/docs/Researcher/user-interface/workspaces/create/create-compute.md

 To create a compute resource:

-* Select the `New Compute Resource` button
+* Select the `New Compute Resource` button.
-* Select the project the resource will reside in
+* In the *Scope* pane, choose one or more items from the tree.
+The compute resource is assigned to one or more projects in the scope.
 * Give the resource a meaningful name.

 ![](img/24-env-proj-select.png)